 I have plenty of recipes for chocolate brownie cookies, but considering the source, I couldn’t resist trying this one.
 It’s from one of my most-loved, most-used cookbooks, The Modern Kosher Kitchen: More than 125 Inspired Recipes for a New Generation of Kosher Cooks by Ronnie Fein.

-I won’t say too much about how great this book is since it’s the brownie cookies you’re here for, but if you need simple but innovative dinner recipes, check out the Amazon reviews.
-Thus far I’ve mainly used the book for savory dishes, but based on these cookies I’ll be paying more attention to the dessert section.
+I won’t say too much about how great this book is since it’s the cookies you’re here for, but if you need simple but innovative dinner recipes, check out the Amazon reviews.
+Thus far I’ve mainly used the book for savory dishes, but based on this recipe I’ll be paying more attention to the dessert section.

 Okay, so moving on to the recipe!
 Ronnie Fein got this recipe from Jami Curl who owns and runs two bakeries in Portland — Saint Cupcake and Quin.
 Jami’s talents will become apparent when you try these cookies.
 They’re simple and balanced in flavor and texture, yet rich without being too sweet or fatty tasting.
-As far as chocolate brownie cookies go, this one gets an A+.
+As far as cookies go, this recipe gets an A+.

 - 4 tablespoons butter (56 grams)